EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Benchmark Construction

 \section{Benchmark Construction}

-Our benchmark aims to create a trustworthy prompt list to evaluate the abilities of various of T2V models fairly.
-To achieve this goal, we first collect and analyze the T2V prompt from large-scale real-world users.
-After that, we propose an automatic pipeline to increase the diversity of the generated prompts so that they can be identified and evaluated by pre-trained computer vision models.
-Since video generation is time-consuming, we collect 500 prompts as our initial version for evaluation with careful annotation.
-Below, we give the details of each step.
+Our benchmark aims to create a trustworthy prompt list to evaluate the abilities of various T2V models fairly.
+To this end, we first collect and analyze large-scale real-world users' prompts.
+After that, we propose an automatic pipeline to generate a prompt list with high diversity.
+Since video generation is time-consuming, we collect 700 prompts as our initial version for evaluation with careful annotation.
+In this section, we introduce the details of the construction of our benchmark.